 We all know that saying Thank you is a sign of showing your appreciation and gratitude to another person which is a very important thing in Koreans.
 There are a lot more Korean phrases that you can use to say Thank you but this is the most common you can use in both speaking and writing.

 English Translation: You’re welcome

-You should also know how to respond when somebody thanked you by simply just saying You're welcome (천만에요 / cheonmaneyo) in Korean.
+You should also know how to respond when somebody expressed gratitude to you by simply just saying You’re welcome (천만에요 / cheonmaneyo) in Korean.
 This is also a sign of politeness toward other people.
 Korean phrases like this are really important to keep the conversation going and also to be nice.

 English Translation: Excuse me

 There will also be times when you need to use the phrase Excuse me (실례합니다 / sillyehamnida) This phrase is used to apologize but there are different usages for this phrase.
 One example is 저기요 (jeogiyo) which is used to get attention.
 Another example is 잠시만요 (jamsimanyo) which is used to pass someone.

 Both Korean phrases have the same meaning but they are used in different situations. 미안합니다 / (mianhamnida) is formal and you could also hear 미안해 (mianhe) which is more casual.
 Saying sorry is a sign of humility and also respect.

 English Translation: Goodbye

 Knowing how to say Goodbye (안녕히 계세요 / annyeounghi gyeseyo) in Korean is also important especially if you are a tourist.
 It is one of the most common Korean greetings which is mostly used in daily conversations.